inexorgame-obsolete/blog-data/post/2017/09-28-inexor_hackathon_2017.md

 You don't necessarily.
 The v0.9 will also bring a Windows installer, getting you settled in 10 minutes! :rocket:

 #### Alright.
 Shut up, take my money.
 When will this awesomeness come?
 We will make a live release to showcase the system at the Hackathon.
-So, expect the release to be ready on September 23, 4pm.
+So, expect the release to be ready on October 7, 4pm.
 There will be a dedicated blog post that covers the new release more in-depth, of course.